Call us today

-Korsakoff syndrome can result in long-term memory gaps, an inability to form new memories, and difficulties learning new things.
-People suffering from the disorder may make up information or stories to fill their memory gaps, which is known as confabulation and is not intentional.
-The memory issues can be significant enough to impair daily life in some respects, but they leave other areas and social skills virtually untouched.
-Repetitive behaviors, apathy, personality changes, talkativeness, and severe short-term memory problems are possible side effects of Korsakoff syndrome.4
+Korsakoff syndrome can result in long-term memory gaps, an inability to form new memories, and difficulties learning new things.7 People suffering from the disorder may unintentionally make up information or stories to fill their memory gaps, which is known as confabulation.
+The memory issues can be significant enough to impair some aspects of daily life, yet they leave other areas and social skills virtually untouched.
+Talkativeness, repeatedly asking the same questions, reading the same page time and again, problems recognizing certain people, and more issues with short-term or current memories than ones with long-term or remote memories are all potential indicators of Korsakoff syndrome.4